-Governing Law: The governance structure of the school, including, but not limited to, the process to be followed by the school to ensure parental involvement.
+Governing Law: The governance structure of the charter school, including, but not limited to, the process to be followed by the charter school to ensure parental involvement.

-California Education Code Section 47605.6(b)(5)(E)
+California Education Code Section 47605(c)(5)(D)

 Urban Montessori works in collaboration with families and the community to ensure its success.
 Its organizational model is derived from best practices in order to ensure that the school meets its stated mission, that adequate resources are marshaled in the service of that mission, and that all stakeholders have a voice in the ongoing development of the school.